Q: What is this place?

 Q: Is care farming based on any science?

 A: Yes!
 Care farming, as a whole and in its individual components, has been shown to help many vulnerable population groups.
+Specifically, our carefarm was recently studied as an intervention for traumatic grief.
 Many countries in Europe utilize care farming as a humanistic approach to human suffering in vulnerable groups with tremendous outcomes that reduce harm and help people improve coping.
 And, care farming costs a fraction of treatment as usual.
-The average day at a carefarm costs between $60-$150.
+The average day at most care farms costs between $60-$200.
 The cost of treatment as usual in an inpatient setting is about $1000- $1100 a day.
 Learn more about the scholarly literature here.

 Q: What is the meaning of Selah?